jameskress/Visualization_Vignettes/VisIt_Vignettes/README.md

 ### Using VisIt Interactively on Ibex
 It is possible to run a local VisIt client to display and interact with your data while the VisIt server runs in an Ibex batch job, allowing interactive analysis of very large data sets.
 You will obtain the best performance by running the VisIt client on your local computer and running the server on Ibex with the same version of VisIt.
 It is highly recommended to check the available VisIt versions using ``module avail visit`` on the system you plan to connect to with VisIt.

-**WARNING**: Using a different version of VisIt than what is available on IBEX will most likely fail.
+**WARNING**: Using a different version of VisIt than what is available on IBEX WILL fail.

 If this is your first time using VisIt on KAUST resources you will need to have VisIt load the KAUST host profile to be able to connect to KAUST systems.
 VisIt is distributed with the KAUST profiles, so they can be directly loaded from the VisIt GUI as follows:
 1. Click "Options"